mysticflute/oatmeal/README.md

 - `$.serializeCookie` = `oatmeal.bake`
 - `$.setCookieSource` = `oatmeal.source`

-Othewise, everything else should remain the same.
+Othewise, everything else should work the same.
 You can also `require` the oatmeal library.

 ```js
 var oatmeal = require('oatmeal')